NAME

 being customized.
 Optional base

-is a C++ name
+is a C++ name that

-as a base for the custom implementation.
-Optional
+for the custom implementation.
+Optional include

-is the header file that defines the
+header file that defines the custom implementation.
+It is

-into the generated code immediately after (if base
+'ed into the generated code immediately after

-is specified) or instead of the generated version.
+is specified) or instead of the generated

 --root-element-first